Renegade Raconteurs IV celebrates the work of renowned feminist and human rights lawyer, Helena, Baroness Kennedy QC

 The commentator, author and former barrister Afua Hirsch has described Baroness Kennedy’s ‘whirlwind of purpose, charisma, passion’.
 This dynamism has unflaggingly characterised her reforming influences spanning British law, politics and culture.
 In opening Eve Was Framed, she establishes the dehumanisation and discrimination women experience in the British ‘justice’ system, a context where ‘their treatment is constantly determined by the degree to which they conform to a non-legal mythology shared by judges, lawyers and jurors alike, sometimes regardless of their sex.’ (p.1) It is not just sex-gender, but prejudices concerning race, class and religion that contribute to the failures that Baroness Kennedy reveals.

 In Eve Was Shamed (2018) she casts a net further in response to contexts unimaginable in the early nineties to conclude, ‘despite the dramatic changes which have taken place in women’s lives over the last four decades, women are still facing iniquitous judgements and injustice within the legal system.
 All legal reforms have produced only marginal advances.’

-This event will bring together Helena Kennedy and respondents Pragna Patel (Director of Southall Black Sisters) and recent Law and Anthropology graduate Maxine Thomas-Asante (Co-President, Democracy and Education, SOAS Students’ Union).
+This event will bring together Helena Kennedy and respondents Pragna Patel (Director of Southall Black Sisters) and recent Law graduate Maxine Thomas-Asante (Co-President, Democracy and Education, SOAS Students’ Union).
 After Baroness Kennedy's keynote talk, they will discuss the impact of The Arc of Advocacy in relation to Baroness Kennedy’s work and the two anniversaries.